flrnd/gobatmon/README.md

 # gobatmon

-gobatmon is a simple command line tool that I created to monitor and log battery discharges during long period of  storage.
+gobatmon is a simple command line tool that I created to monitor and log battery discharges during a period of time.

-The idea is to create a systemd service that logs the charge at shutdown and then calculate the discharge percentage during the time the laptop was off.
+The original idea was to create a systemd service that logged the charge at shutdown and then calculate the discharge percentage during the time the laptop was off.

-It also prints basic information like number of cycles, full design capacity, etc.
+Right now you can create timestamps (Storing date and current charge), list saved timestamps and calculate discharge since last saved timestamp.
+It also prints basic information stats (like number of cycles, full design capacity, etc).

 examples: